jpchateau/php-prototype-library/README.md

 Install
 =======

-Replace my-app with the name of your application.
+Replace "my-app" with the name of your application.

 Replace "jpc" and "JPC" with your vendor name.